 If you look at the layout plan, you will see that the parents’ area has been extended into the narrow practice pitch at the far end of Bob’s pentathlon and that there is a new small parents’ area at the far end of Eleanor’s hills (the hills from the cricket pitch)

-We are asking two parents to volunteer for these two areas and specifically look after the safety for Bob’s pentathlon and Eleanor’s hills for the full duration of the session.
+We are asking two parents to volunteer for these two areas and specifically look after the safety for activity 2 (Eleanor’s hills or 200 metre sprints) and activity 5 (Bob’s pentathlon) for the full duration of the session.